PM seeks practical implementation of COP27 ‘loss and damage fund’

-ISLAMABAD: Prime Minister Shehbaz Sharif said on Thursday that it was a “must” to practically implement the COP27 ‘loss and damage’ fund, terming it the global North’s realisation of climate change, reported local media.
+ISLAMABAD: Prime Minister Shehbaz Sharif highlighted on Thursday the need to practically implement the COP27 loss and damage fund, terming it the global North’s realisation of climate change, reported local media.

-Addressing the event ‘COP27 and Beyond: Pakistan’s Resilience Challenges’ today, the premier necessitated seriousness towards the challenge of climate change, saying that what had happened in Pakistan would not stay in Pakistan.
-The event was arranged in the light of Pakistan’s successful diplomacy at COP27 Conference in Sharm El Sheikh, Egypt last weekend.
+Addressing the event ‘COP27 and Beyond: Pakistan’s Resilience Challenges’ on Thursday, the premier called for seriousness towards the challenge of climate change, saying that what had happened in Pakistan would not stay in Pakistan.
+The event was arranged in the light of Pakistan’s successful diplomacy at COP27 Conference in Sharm El Sheikh, Egypt, last weekend.

 “Our friends in the global north, they should and they have realised the importance of this challenge.
 And that is why it has made a remarkable agreement at Sharm El-Sheikh,” PM Shehbaz said.
 “Loss and damage fund is now a reality.
 But then, it’s not about these agreements and understandings.
 It’s about practical implementation.”